nirajanDevHub108/Github-Action/README.md

 # *Caching*

--speed up workflow runs cachinh stable files
--caching allows us to store files and later retrives them based on a key.workflows can access the cache from their branch or from default branch
+-speed up workflow runs caching stable files stord up to 7 days -caching allows us to store files and later retrives them based on a key.workflows can access the cache from their branch or from default branch
+-manage via sigle action cache
+- recomeneded when teh stored file are likely to be accessed only within workflows ,ex- build dependencies

 # *Artifacts*
 -share data between jobs and store data after workflows have completed